yeaminr/auto-deploy-scheduler/README.md

 Given the increasing number of clients with on-prem environments, we have decided to automate the deployment process to minimize the effort required to release Anna continuously across our environments.

-Deployments are still triggered manually but can now be scheduled in advance, requiring the deployer only to observe as to guarantee a pain-free deployment.
+Deployments are still triggered manually but can now be scheduled in advance, requiring the deployer only to observe as to guarantee a bug-free deployment.

 Auto deployment runs a client script in all on-premise servers calling a lambda app in AWS to check for newly released versions and triggers deployments automatically when necessary.
 <br/>